FAMOUS223-hub/FAMOUS223-hub/README.md

 ## 👨‍💻 About Me

-I’m Amos Wuborija Nganbe — a Senior Graphic Designer with over 5 years of experience, now actively transitioning into the tech industry.
-My journey blends creativity with technology: from crafting polished visuals in Adobe Photoshop and Illustrator to building responsive web projects with HTML, CSS, JavaScript, and Tailwind CSS.
+I’m Amos Wuborija Nganbe, a Senior Graphic Designer with over 5 years of experience, actively transitioning into the tech industry.
+My journey blends creativity with technology: from crafting polished visuals in Adobe Photoshop and Illustrator to building responsive web projects with HTML, CSS, JavaScript, and Bootstrap.

 Currently:
 - 🎯 Advancing into JS and also into backend development to become a full stack dev